 The data analyst is often required to report on their findings, so the ability to write summaries of their findings is important.
 The data analyst cannot exist solely as a “computer geek”; the role requires collaboration with a variety of departments, sometimes all the way up to the CEO’s desk.
 Patience with long data strings on an Excel spreadsheet is something that comes naturally to the data analyst.
 Needless to say, technical expertise with a variety of software tools is a large requirement of this job.

-The job environment could include working with teams to tackle specific projects, working from home, or spending long hours in front of a computer screens.
+The job environment could include working with teams to tackle specific projects, working from home, or spending long hours in front of computer screens.

 Suggested Software Proficiency